-A look at the Garden
+A Look at the Garden

-We have planted all of our veggies in the garden now and we feel comfortable recommmening that you can too.
+We have planted all of our veggies in the garden now and we feel comfortable recommending that you can too.
 Here are some snapshots of how things are doing in our garden.
-Some are thriving, others facing some challenges - as you would expect.
+Some are thriving, and others are facing some challenges - as you would expect.
 The variable weather and other conditions will favor some crops while other crops will have issues.
 That's just the way it is.